 Have access to the necessary equipment.

-Consultants should demonstrate that they have the necessary expertise to provide authoritative advice on the issue in question both through the experience of the firm in carrying out similar assignments and through their ability to engage individuals who are expert in the subject under review.
+Consultants should demonstrate that they have the necessary expertise to provide authoritative advice on the issue in question both through the experience of the firm in carrying out similar assignments and through their ability to engage individuals, who are experts in the subject under review.

 Whether a bidder is qualified to perform the contract may be established through the evaluation process but for high value and critically important projects, it is usually advisable to establish qualification through a pre-qualification exercise that is held before tendering takes place.
 Procurements that are suitable for pre-qualification should be identified in the annual procurement plan.
 Applicants for pre-qualification must be legal entities and meet requirements for eligibility in accordance with the eligibility criteria stated in the pre-qualification document.